 2077 Congressional, woodcraft.com

 If you’re looking for new date ideas, then Woodcraft of St. Louis has a memorable activity for you.
-Together, you and your date will make a bottle stopper and a cheese plane with the help of the Woodcraft Staff on April 14 from 6-9 p.m.
-All they ask you to bring are safety glasses and hearing protection respirator or a dust mask.
+Together, you and your date will make a bottle stopper and a cheese plane with the help of the Woodcraft Staff on April 11 from 6-9 p.m.
+All they ask you to bring are safety glasses, hearing protection, and a respirator or a dust mask.
 Beginner friendly, this class will give you memories that will last a lifetime.
-To sign up, all you have to do is call 314-993-0413.
-Costs $120 per couple and includes a $20 material fee.
+Costs $140 per couple.